FAE guidelines (this is one version: judge for yourself please)

-The operating principles of FAE (one version, judge for yourself)
+The operating principles of FAE (this is one version, judge for yourself)

 Don’t give personal information.